fossabot/qtmud/docs/source/source-documentation.rst

 Source Documentation
 ####################

 This section documents the qtMUD codebase.
 This documentation is built automatically from the source code.
+This documentation assumes you are familiar with the Python programming language and the :doc:`manual-of-qtmud-development`.

 *****************
 Module: ``qtmud``